Robert Rush in GoodLife magazine on Wrongful Death

 Board Certified Civil Trial Law, Board Certified Criminal Trial Law

 Robert A. Rush is board certified in Civil Trial Law.
 Board certification means the lawyer has been designated an expert in that area of law by the Florida Bar.
 There are over 93,000 lawyers in the State of Florida and only four lawyers have been designated an expert in both Civil and Criminal Trial Law.
 Robert Rush is one of those four.
+In other locations across America, such as Petersburg, Virginia, the laws may differ from what is presented below.

 Florida Wrongful Death Act Florida Statute 768.16 through 768.26